pyjarrett/calendon/py/README.md

 `--compiler COMPILER_ALIAS` - Use a registered program as the compiler.

-## Testing

-`check [--iterate]` - Runs regression tests, which include both unit and integration tests.  `--iterate` will only cause previously failed tests to run which improves programmer iteration cycle when using test-driven development (TDD).

 ## Running demos

 Demos live in `src/demos`, and provide example programs to run and learn from.